- Formulas

 -

-To calculate your DTI, divide your monthly debts by your income.
-You will need to know your monthly debts.
-These can be mortgages, student loans, car loans, and child support payments.
-Generally, bills such as utilities are not included.
+To determine your DTI, divide your total monthly debts by your income.
+Include debts such as mortgages, student loans, auto loans, and child support payments.
+Typically, utilities and living expenses are excluded from this calculation.

 References